What Is Listed Property?

 • Rental income.

-• Favourable tax rules – though these have been degraded in NZ over recent years.
+• Favourable tax rules – though these have been degraded in New Zealand over recent years.

 Of course, all investments have disadvantages too.
 When directly investing in residential property, disadvantages can be: